If the first Week 1 question is what True Men Rising means, the second is what keeps a man from rising at all.

 Image management is not only about private sin.
 It also shows up in neglected duty.

-A man can talk about leadership while avoiding one needed conversation at home for three weeks.
-He can talk about discipline while leaving simple responsibilities undone.
-He can speak the language of integrity while still failing to follow through, apologize clearly, or do the next hard thing in front of him.
+You talk about leadership while avoiding one needed conversation at home for three weeks.
+You talk about discipline while leaving simple responsibilities undone.
+You speak the language of integrity while still failing to follow through, apologize clearly, or do the next hard thing in front of you.

 At some point, language becomes camouflage.

 Responsibility isn't built by saying the right words.
 It's built in ordinary obedience.
-Showing up when you said you would.
+Showing up when we said we would.
 Telling the truth the first time.
-Owning the tone you brought into the room.
-Following through on what your family, your church, or your work actually needs from you.
+Owning the tone we brought into the room.
+Following through on what our family, church, or work actually needs from us.

 Sign 6: Pretending is making you tired